Ashistry/discover-awesome/README.md

 discover-awesome -ra
 ```

-When you use random mode, a random link (trying with frontmatter excluded) from a random repository's readme in the topic is selected and printed to standard output.
+When you use random mode, a random link (trying with frontmatter excluded) from a random repository in a random database's readme in the topic is selected and printed to standard output.

 Will warn you about the risks of essentially opening random links on the internet (and confirm you want to do that) the first time you use it.

 ### Build the database yourself

-If you want to use the Github API to build the databases directly rather than relying on my updates, please pass one of the following arguments, replacing GITHUB_PERSONAL_ACCESS_TOKEN with a personal access token associated with your Github account (just setting it up for reading public repositories will do fine):
+If you want to use the Github API to build the databases directly rather than relying on my updates, please pass one of the following arguments, replacing GITHUB_PERSONAL_ACCESS_TOKEN with a personal access token (just setting it up for reading public repositories will do fine):

 ```bash
 discover-awesome --buildDatabase GITHUB_PERSONAL_ACCESS_TOKEN